This is Barb, webmistress of this website Discover Southern Ontario

 To get there from Reykjavik head for the town of Selfoss and just before you reach the town, take road 35 which will take you north to Geysir.
 If you want a different route on the way back, take road 37 which joins 35 closer to Selfoss.

 We really enjoyed Geysir even though it was very windy and you do get sprayed when the geyser "blows".
-There is also a sulfur smell to the area that we didn't mind, but that some people may find distasteful.
+There is also a strong sulphur smell to the area that we didn't mind, but that some people may find distasteful.
 There is a hotel, cafe and gift shop there, so it is a nice place to stop and rest for a while.

 Here is the Geysir as it begins to blow